Free Mental Health Resources

 Explosive Anger Resolves, No Longer Prisoners to Meltdowns

-Photo young boy riding bicycle.
-Text: Explosive anger resolves, no longer prisoner to meltdowns.
+Young boy riding bicycle.
+Text: Explosive anger resolves, no longer prisoners to meltdowns.

 "It is so beyond painful to watch someone you love turn into an angry violent version of themselves."
 This young boy's meltdowns were not only hard on him, but affecting the whole family.
 Now, the family is no longer walking on eggshells.
 This little boy is much more regulated, manages his emotions better, and is discovering new hobbies and making friends.
 Get the full case study.